 The geographic area for the cumulative analysis of fire protection and emergency services is those areas that are serviced by the SMFD.
 The cumulative projects that fall within this geographic area would add to the increase in demand for fire protection and emergency services, and the potential need for additional fire protection resources.
 The SMFD provides service to the City of San Marcos and has existing automatic mutual aid fire agreements in place with the Cities of Carlsbad, Vista, Escondido, Encinitas, and the Rancho Santa Fe Fire Protection District.
 However, all cumulative projects would be required to participate in existing Community Facilities Districts as determined necessary.
 Future projects would be required to offset the increase in demand caused by their respective projects.
 Development fee payments would go towards providing the additional staff and equipment that would be needed by SMFD in the future to provide fire protection services, including potential new fire stations.
-Similarly, to offset any potential cumulative impacts to fire protection services would be less than significant.
+Similarly, to offset any potential cumulative impacts to fire protection services, the project would pay all required development impact fees.
+Thus, cumulative impacts to fire protection services would be less than significant.